 16-19 Bursary Fund

-The 16-19 Bursary Fund is to help you to complete your studies if you are in financial hardship and struggling to pay with the costs of coming to college.
+The 16-19 Bursary Fund is to help you complete your studies if you are in financial hardship and struggling with the costs of coming to college.
 For many students facing financial hardship, the Bursary Fund can be the 'key' in enabling them to succeed at Exeter College and secure a better future.

 Evidence of your household income is required with any application made.
 The assistance you receive is discretionary and will always be conditional on your attendance and with you keeping within the terms of the 'Student Code of Conduct', which you sign at the start of your course.

 Were you entitled to Free School Meals?
 If so, you may be entitled to Free Meals whilst studying at college...

 Students aged 16-18 at the start of their course (or aged 19 and continuing with the same course, or with an EHCP) will be eligible to receive a free meal for the days you are attending your programme of study if you or your parents are in receipt of one or more of a qualifying benefit:

 - Income Support

 - support under part VI of the Immigration and Asylum Act 1999